testing.txt For Vim version 9.1. Last change: 2024 Jul 18

 The error is in the form "Expected False but got {actual}".

-When {msg} is present it is prepended to that.
+When {msg} is present it is prefixed to that, along with the

 Also see assert-return.